Do you have writing habits that cause repetition?

 A thesaurus comes in handy when you want to eliminate repetition.
 You can look up any of your commonly used words and replace it with one that has the same meaning.
 The Grammarly checker has a built-in thesaurus, which makes it very practical to use as you are writing.

-However, many take the use of one too far and pile their piece of writing with complicated words that may not even mean what they intended.
+However, many take the use of synonyms too far and fill their piece of writing with complicated words that may not even mean what they intended.

 As you use a thesaurus, use it wisely and sparingly.
 You don’t want your efforts to avoid repetition to appear clumsy or obvious.